pbklink/motif-core/etc/motif-core.api.md

     // (undocumented)
     export interface RemoveChange extends AddUpdateRemoveChange, MatchesDataMessage.RemoveChange {
     }
 }

+// Warning: (ae-missing-release-tag) "LitIvemIdMoveInWatchmakerListDataDefinition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class LitIvemIdMoveInWatchmakerListDataDefinition extends MoveInWatchmakerListDataDefinition {
+    constructor();
+    // (undocumented)
+    members: readonly LitIvemId[];
+    // (undocumented)
+    get referencable(): boolean;
+}

+// Warning: (ae-missing-release-tag) "LitIvemIdMoveInWatchmakerListDataItem" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class LitIvemIdMoveInWatchmakerListDataItem extends WatchmakerPublishDataItem {
+}

 // Warning: (ae-missing-release-tag) "LitIvemIdPriceVolumeSequenceHistory" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)